 7. Fixing Pagination

 When paginated links are missing or broken, it can “orphan” older posts, making them impossible for search engine crawlers to find.
-Additionally, broken pagination can introduce issues with the indexing of articles, even if they have proper internal links.
-Trust us, we can confirm this in Google Search Console inspection.

-We followed pagination best practices by fixing the pagination and resubmitting the sitemap.
+To resolve the pagination issues, we followed pagination best practices by fixing the pagination and resubmitting the sitemap.

 The impact: Impressions went back to their previous levels.